 - Remain calm, even if things are not going well.
 The more you stress, the more focus you’ll lose

 Tip: Approach a working interview as a two-way street.
 This means that you should show your skills and prove that you’re a good fit for the company, but this is also your opportunity to find out if the company and the job are a good fit for you.
 Therefore, ask plenty of questions about the position and the company.
 Also, make sure, that besides the task you’re performing, you also get some time to talk to colleagues.

 Phone interviews are usually conducted in the early stages of the interview process as an initial screening of job candidates.
 This initial screening is done to make sure that the candidates that advance to the next round at least meet the minimum requirements for the job.

-This interview is probably the first time you’ll speak with a representative of the hiring company.
+This interview is probably the first time you’ll speak with a hiring company representative.
 Some companies use one phone interview, while others request two or even three calls before you’re invited to an in-person interview.
 Usually, a phone interview will be scheduled in advance by email or via phone.

-What’s important to remember is that you cannot use your body language to get a point across during the phone interview.
-It’s therefore important that you’re thinking about your tone of voice and speak calmly and clearly through the phone.
+Remembering that you cannot use your body language to get the point across during the phone interview is important.
+It’s therefore important that you think about your tone of voice and speak calmly and clearly on the phone.
 An advantage is that you can have all your notes in front of you that you have used to prepare.

 Tips to prepare for your phone interview:

 - If you get the call from a recruiter and its not a convenient time, ask to reschedule.
 However, only do this if the interviewer calls you at a time that was not agreed on via email or phone before.